ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 FROM uk_price_paid
 ```

-At the time this query was executed, the dataset had 27,450,499 rows.
+At the time this query was run, the dataset had 27,450,499 rows.
 Let's see what the storage size is of the table in ClickHouse:

 ```sql
 SELECT formatReadableSize(total_bytes)